bbchallenge/bbchallenge/src/routes/method.md

 }
 ```

-- The field "machine" is the [base-64 representation](/story#base-64) of the 30-byte machine's description.
+- The field "machine" is the <a href="/story#base-64" rel="external">base-64 representation</a> of the 30-byte machine's description.

 - The field "mahine_id" is the ID that you queried.